 We are currently delivering the ENGAGE programme to tamariki and kaiako across Aotearoa in early learning services.
 In April 2023, the Government announced that the Ministry of Education would fund an expanded roll-out of ENGAGE, enabling us to deliver the programme to 1,830 early learning services over the next four years.

-ENGAGE was initially developed by Associate Professor Dione Healey (University of Otago), and our current work with ENGAGE in ECEs and schools is an ongoing partnership between MMS, Dione Healey.
+ENGAGE was initially developed by Associate Professor Dione Healey (University of Otago), and our current work with ENGAGE in Early Childhood Education services (ECEs) and schools is an ongoing partnership between Methodist Mission Southern (MMS) and Dione Healey.

 ENGAGE is evidence based.
 In research trials with a diverse range of tamariki, the programme has demonstrated statistically significant improvements in children’s self-regulation skills, including reductions in hyperactivity, aggression and peer problems, and improvements in attention, effortful control and emotional regulation – with gains maintained for extended periods post-intervention.